 - Please include clinical notes and pedigree.

-The Congenital Hypotonia Panel consists of tests for five genetic conditions most often associated with isolated congenital hypotonia in newborns: spinal muscular atrophy, myotonic dystrophy (type 1), Prader-Willi syndrome, Angelman syndrome, and maternal UPD 14.
+The Congenital hypotonia panel consists of tests for three genetic conditions most often associated with isolated congenital hypotonia in newborns: myotonic dystrophy (type 1), spinal muscular atrophy, and Prader-Willi syndrome.

-Myotonic dystrophy, type I (DM), is the most common adult form of muscular dystrophy, ranging from congenital to adult onset.
-The congenital form typically presents with hypotonia, muscle weakness, or respiratory distress, and may progress to include mental retardation or early death.
-Myotonic dystrophy type I is an autosomal dominant disorder, associated with an expansion of an unstable triplet (CTG) repeat in the DMPK gene.
+Myotonic dystrophy, type I (DM1) is the most common type of muscular dystrophy in adults and affects the skeletal and smooth muscle.
+Severity and age of onset vary widely, and the disease is broadly classified into 3 types: mild, classic, and congenital.
+The congenital form typically presents with hypotonia, muscle weakness, or respiratory distress, and may progress to include intellectual disability and early death.
+DM1 is an autosomal dominant disorder, associated with an expansion of an unstable trinucleotide (CTG) repeat in the DMPK gene.
 The size of the repeat expansion correlates with the severity of the phenotype.
+The congenital form of DM1 is caused by a DMPK allele with >1000 CTG repeats.

 Prader-Willi syndrome (PWS) is characterized by neonatal onset of severe hypotonia, feeding difficulty and failure to thrive, which may be preceded by decreased fetal movement in utero.
-An insatiable appetite may develop in later infancy or early childhood and can lead to obesity, if not controlled.
-Many children with PWS have short stature, hypogonadism, small hands and feet, and mild to moderate mental retardation.
-Many individuals with PWS may have recognizable patterns of behavior marked by stubbornness and temper tantrums.
-However, in the neonatal period, PWS may manifest only as isolated hypotonia, usually accompanied by feeding problems, with no obvious dysmorphic features.
-Prader-Willi syndrome is caused by absence of the paternally derived 15q11.2-q13 region by one of several genetic mechanisms.
+An insatiable appetite may develop in later infancy or early childhood and can lead to obesity if not controlled.
+Children with PWS can have short stature, hypogonadism, small hands and feet, and mild to moderate intellectual disability.
+Many individuals with PWS may have recognizable patterns of behavior marked by stubbornness, and temper tantrums.
+However, in the neonatal period, the disorder may manifest only as isolated hypotonia, usually accompanied by feeding problems, with no obvious dysmorphic features.
+PWS is caused by absence of the paternally derived 15q11.2-q13 region by one of several genetic mechanisms.
 Approximately 70% of individuals have a deletion in the paternal 15q11.2-q13 region.
-Approximately 25%-35% of individuals have maternal uniparental disomy, receiving two copies of chromosome 15 from the mother and no chromosome 15 from the father.
-Approximately 2% of individuals have other imprinting mutations which repress expression of the genes critical to the Prader-Willi region.
+Approximately 25%-35% of individuals have maternal uniparental disomy, receiving two copies of the maternal chromosome 15 and no paternal chromosome 15.
+Approximately 2% of individuals have other imprinting center defects or rarely, a balanced chromosome rearrangement involving chromosome 15.

 - This test is indicated for newborns with isolated, congenital hypotonia.

-- Testing for PWS and AS consists of methylation sensitive PCR analysis of the SNRPN gene.
+- Testing for PWS is performed via methylation-sensitive PCR using the 1st exon of the SNRPN gene.